logo RankiaUnited Kingdom

 Do you get better returns with Premium Bonds or an ISA?

-In most cases, ISAs tend to offer better long-term returns than Premium Bonds but it depends on the type of ISA and your financial goals.
+In most cases, ISAs tend to offer better long-term returns than Premium Bonds — but it depends on the type of ISA and your financial goals.

 • Stocks & Shares ISAs have the potential for much higher returns over the long term (historically 6–8% per year on average), but they come with investment risk.
+Your capital is at risk, and values can fall as well as rise.

 What do you get from Premium Bonds vs an ISA?